 Here we have kept the leading terms in the limit and used the relation (\ref{int length}).

-The Rindler BTZ coordinates in (\ref{coordchange}), does not cover the entire global $AdS_3$.
+The Rindler BTZ coordinates in (\ref{coordchange}) do not cover the entire global $AdS_3$.
 This is because the range of $\varphi$ is restricted once a particular branch of $\arctan$ is chosen.
-Just as in the flat space case, one of the branches is the right Rindler wedge and one is the left.
-The right Rindler wedge corresponds to the region $\Sigma_A$, while left corresponds to $ \Sigma_{\bar{A}}$.
-Single particle excitation in global $AdS_3$ once mapped into Rindler BTZ will have support in both these wedges.
-This discussion implies the global vacuum in the $AdS_3$ can be written as a thermofield double state in Rindler left and right vacua \footnote{The global vacuum is a sum over super selection sectors labelled by the perpendicular component of the electric field at the horizon.
+Just as in the flat space case, one of the branches is the right Rindler wedge, and one is the left.
+The right Rindler wedge corresponds to the region $\Sigma_A$, while the left corresponds to $\Sigma_{\bar{A}}$.
+Single-particle excitation in global $AdS_3$, once mapped into the Rindler BTZ, will have support in both these wedges.
+This discussion implies the global vacuum in the $AdS_3$ can be written as a thermo-field double state in Rindler left and right vacua \footnote{The global vacuum is a sum over super selection sectors labelled by the perpendicular component of the electric field at the horizon.
 We will discuss this sum and the contribution to the entanglement entropy due to this sum over super selection sectors in the section.
 For the present, we will work in a definite super selection sector. }

-$L, R$ denote the left and right Rindler Hilbert spaces, and inverse temperature of the thermofield double is $\beta = 2\pi$, which can be obtained from the Rindler BTZ geometry.
+$L, R$ denote the left and right Rindler Hilbert spaces, and inverse temperature of the thermo-field double is $\beta = 2\pi$, which can be obtained from the Rindler BTZ geometry.
 We formally label the states with $n$ and their energies as $E_n$. $| n^* \rangle_L$ is the CPT conjugate of the $|n \rangle_R$.

-Single particle excitations due to the massive Chern-Simons field in Rindler BTZ can be obtained by quantizing the field in this geometry.
+Single-particle excitations due to the massive Chern-Simons field in Rindler BTZ can be obtained by quantizing the field in this geometry.
 This has been carried out in appendix \ref{appenc}.
 The result of this exercise is the following.
 Let us define

-Here it is understood that these are vectors in the BTZ background.
-We can solve the Chern-Simons equations and expand the vector in terms of modes, this results in
+Here, it is understood that these are vectors in the BTZ background.
+We can solve the Chern-Simons equations and expand the vector in terms of modes, which results in